vinicius0026/blog/_posts/2020-05-14-adopting-typescript-in-your-vue-application-in-a-sane-way.md

 }
 ```

-And finally, in the third file we will declare the `Invoice` related interfaces, which are the `Invoice` itself and the `LineItem` interfaces.
+And finally, in the third file, we will declare the `Invoice` related interfaces, which are the `Invoice` itself and the `LineItem` interfaces.
 The `LineItem` interface doesn't seem to deserve its own file at this point, because it is closely related to the Invoice.
 We can always move it to its own file later if that makes sense.

 ```typescript
 // src/types/invoice.ts